 Having ‘grown up’ in community folk choirs, she went on to train in Musical Theatre and then European Theatre at drama school.
 Her physical theatre training opened up a world of embodied voice practice, leading her to Poland and ultimately Georgia.
 Along the way she has learned from composer Helen Chadwick, vibrational expert Frank Kane, and director Anna-Helena Mclean, as well as many prominent ethnomusicologists in Georgia (Nino Naneishvili, Malkhaz Erkvanidze, Nana Mzhavanadze).

 Holly’s singing workshops are full of joy!
-Most recently she lead a series of community singing workshops in Tbilisi, including Georgian polyphony, Ukrainian songs, and mindful voice practice.
+In Tbilisi she leads open-access community singing workshops, including Georgian polyphony, Ukrainian songs, and mindful voice practice.
+In Oxford, she leads Georgian polyphonic singing workshops and choirs.

 She is one of the founders of Voices of the Ancestors, a podcast and theatre show about Georgian polyphonic songs, the women who sing them, and how they came to be loved in the UK.
 For more info go to: http://www.voicesoftheancestors.co.uk or click the social links below.